All Episodes

 Do you understand the culture?

-And in Europe, uh there was a big problem of them not assimilating, and then you'll have second and gener second and third generation French uh citizens who are not accepted into the country where they were born, and then this creates you know uh really dark times for those countries.
+And then you'll have second and third generation French citizens who are not accepted into the country where they were born.

-And so no, you don't you want to make it clear.
+And so, no, you don't, you want to make it clear.

 I'm all for assimilation and the melting pot.

-So we're we're in strong agreement there.
+So we're in strong agreement there.

-And that's why we should take the most rugged individuals, and that's actually why the point-based system exists.
+And that's why we should take the most rugged individuals.

 You can pair the point-based system with the needs of the country.

-So even in the United States right now, the reason we have the lowest unemployment of our lifetimes is because a lot of great immigrants came here and had kids, or immigrants themselves came here and started amazing companies, including Elon, including Sergey Brynn from Google.
+So even in the United States right now, the reason we have the lowest unemployment of our lifetimes is because a lot of great immigrants came here and had kids, or immigrants themselves came here and started amazing companies, including Elon, including Sergey Brin from Google.

 You know, we have a long history in this country of those immigrants who really work hard and strive.